edgedb/easy-edgedb/chapter8/index.md

 With these changes done, let's do another migration!

-Now to insert the sailors we just give them each a name and choose a rank from the enum:
+Now to insert the sailors we just give them each a name and choose a rank from the enum.
+Let's mix up the enums between `str` and proper enum input to remind ourselves that EdgeDB will accept either one.

 ```edgeql
 insert Sailor {